bramp/js-sequence-diagrams/README.md

 ```html
 <script src="{{ bower directory }}/raphael/raphael-min.js"></script>
 ```

+There are also four transitional themes, 'snapSimple', 'snapHand', 'raphaelSimple', 'raphaelHand', which force the use of either Snap.svg, or Raphaël.

 The plan is to drop support for Raphaël in a future release, simplifying the library, and reducing the file size.